We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 And while there are standard recommendations, coffee making is really all about personal taste.
 For example, I (a coffee enthusiast, clearly) prefer the pour-over method and use a Chemex to brew my coffee.
 But that’s just one way to get a pitch-perfect cuppa.
 During my college barista years, I picked up some tips of the trade—and worked with some quality gear—that I still use daily.
 Read on.

 Let’s start at the very beginning (a very good place to start).
-Factors like where the coffee is grown, the blend of the beans, and how long they’ve been roasted for dictates the flavors of your fluids.
+Factors like where the coffee is grown, the blend of the beans, and how long they’ve been roasted for, dictate the flavors of your fluids.
 If you don’t know what kind of coffee you like, get tasting.
-A decent way to do this is to try out a subscription service that will ship multiple taster roasts.
-I personally like Bean Box, which offers a sampler of single-origin coffees—coffees from one country or farm—from 20 roasters around the world.
-Instead of committing to a larger bag, the service sends four 1.8 ounce bags, each roasted within 48 hours of being shipped.
-Each box comes with tasting notes, tips on how to brew the coffee, and a bonus treat like a piece chocolate.
+A decent way to do this is to try out a subscription service that will ship coffee from multiple roasters.
+I personally like Trade Coffee.
+Instead of committing to one roaster, the service sends between 2-4 bags of coffee per month depending on your subscription.

 The first step to fresh-tasting, yummy coffee is to start with whole beans.
 You want to grind your coffee as close to brewing as possible.
 The longer your beans are exposed to oxygen, the quicker the compounds will break down.
 Pre-ground coffee also removes control over the grind size, so you won’t be able to tweak your recipe until it’s time for a new bag.